By Jo Jeffries. Last updated 29th November 2021. Welcome to this guide on claiming for a car accident in Hungary.

 It is always important to ensure that you are correctly covered by car insurance which would be vital in the event of a car accident in Hungary.
 You are also required to be able to prove that your vehicle is insured while driving on Hungarian roads, and that the type you have is sufficient to cover you in the event of a crash.

-Having travel insurance gives you extra cover you might rely on if you are injured in a road accident in Hungary, and although for the time being UK citizens have access to the European Health Insurance Card (EHIC), it does not cover all injuries and may not be applicable after Brexit.
+Having travel insurance gives you extra cover you might rely on if you are injured in a road accident in Hungary, although for the time being UK citizens have access to the Global Health Insurance Card (GHIC), it does not cover all injuries.
 Therefore, having adequate car and travel insurance will ensure you have all the necessary cover you might need if you are unfortunately involved in a Hungarian car accident.
 For more information on travel advice in Hungary, follow this link to the UK government page on Hungary.

 This section outlines what to do if you are in a car accident in Hungary, including seeking medical attention, as well as what details and information to collect from the other driver following the accident.
 Firstly, depending on the seriousness of the accident, the first action to take would be to seek medical attention for any injured people.
 Following this, there are other steps you can take that may help support your claim.